GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

    Email:18pa1a1211@vishnu.edu.in
 # Session-15 Assignment Journey
   * This is the most memorable course.I learned a lot from this course.Thank you  rohan sir for letting this course at such a affordable  price with hands-on  assignments.
   * Okay.Now this ReadMe tells the process and steps i followed for this Assignment
   * Let us start with my journey of predicting masks and depth images if we given background with foreground image and a background image.

+# colab file link for this final assignment[colab notebook for final assignment](https://github.com/GadirajuSanjayvarma/S15/blob/master/Assignment15_final.ipynb)

+# colab file link for this data creation assignment[colab notebook for final assignment data creation](https://github.com/GadirajuSanjayvarma/S15/blob/master/Final_Data_Creation.ipynb)
  # before going on let us see the results of my model in it's final epoch

  * The mask image where left one is actual image and right one is predicted image .